Posted in Medical Malpractice on July 19, 2016

 A mother of two children was left disfigured after having a portion of her jaw removed.
 The procedure was done after the woman had been diagnosed with cancer, and she had about three to six months to live.
 She was told that having the procedure done would give her extra time to live and spend with her kids.
 Several months later, however, doctors told the woman that she was cancer free.
 It was ultimately determined that the woman never had cancer to begin with.

 If negligence leads to a worsened medical condition or otherwise harms a patient, that person may have grounds for a medical malpractice suit.
 Such victims might be able to get compensation for medical bills, lost wages and lost future earnings.
-An attorney may be able to review a case to determine the exact compensation an individual may be entitled to.
+A personal injury attorney in Glendale may be able to review a case to determine the exact compensation an individual may be entitled to.